ceb-os/cloud-infrastructure-engineer-challenge/README.md

 ```
 Note: This uses a POST request to the Lambda Runtime Interface Emulator (RIE), and the JSON payload simulates the actual API Gateway request.

-**Expected Output**: A JSON object containing the database version.
+You should now see a JSON object containing the database version.

 ## AWS Deployment
 First, ensure your AWS credentials are configured and accessible by Terraform